oidebrett/auth-servers-on-aws-ec2/ARTICLE.md

 ### Using PocketID for the first time
 To initiate Pocket ID setup, navigate to https://yourapp.mydomain.com/login/setup

+### Using Zitadel for the first time
+To start the initial setup, navigate to https://yourapp.mydomain.com/

+Login with the default credentials:
+Username: root@yourdomain.com
+Password: RootPassword1!

+Change the password and (email if required)

+**Please Note**, you should definitely follow the initialize steps for your authentication server as leaving in un-initialized state is not recommended.

 ---

 ## 🔄 Step 8: Integrate with Middleware Manager